xinjie-liu/xinjie-liu.github.io/_projects/husky.md

 We built a robotic solution with modules including perception, global path planning, local motion planning and control and state machine.
 The software is wrapped in ROS framework and tested in simulation and on a real Husky robot.
 We used only a top-view camera as the sensor for localization and mapping.
 The global shortest path planning is done by solving travelling salesman problems (TSP) combined with A* algorithm.
 For local motion planning and control, a non-linear MPC is deployed.

-The project was along with the course *RO47007 Multi-disciplinary Project* at the Delft University of Technology.
+The project was along with the course *RO47007 Multi-disciplinary Project* at Delft University of Technology.
 The final grade for this project was 9.7/10 (top 1 in the class).

 <!-- {:refdef: style="text-align: center;"} -->